Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Proofs of Propositions --

 \end{itemize} The difference between the variational problems in \eqref{eq: VP2} and \eqref{eq: VP3} lies only in the possible values $T_1^*$ can take.
 We give them separate displays in order to easily refer to them later on.

 In order to prove Propositions \ref{thm:optimal perturbation1}--\ref{thm:optimal perturbation3}, we need to analyse the above three variational problems for $\e$ sufficiently small.
-The variational formula in \eqref{eq: VP1} was already analysed in \cite{KRRS18}, and hence we concentrate on the variational formulas in \eqref{eq: VP2} and \eqref{eq: VP3}.
+The variational formula in \eqref{eq: VP1} was already analysed in \cite{KRRS18}.
+Solving the equations given in \cite[Theorem 1.1]{KRRS18} for the case of triangle density equal to $T_1^{*3} + 3T_1^{*3}\epsilon$ and $\epsilon$ sufficiently small enough we obtain the graphon given in \eqref{eq: optimal g*}.
+In what follows we concentrate on the variational formulas in \eqref{eq: VP2} and \eqref{eq: VP3}.
 We analyse the latter with the help of a perturbation argument.
 In particular, we show that the optimal perturbations are those given in \eqref{hpert2*} and \eqref{hpert2* scallop}, respectively.
 The claims in Propositions \ref{thm:optimal perturbation2} and \ref{thm:optimal perturbation3} follow directly from the following two lemmas.

 We remind the reader that Assumption \ref{assumption 2} is in forse, i.e., we look for the optimal graphon in the class of two-step graphons.

 \begin{lemma} Let $T_1^*\in(0,\frac{1}{2}]$.
 For $\e>0$ sufficiently small,